mhuytran/DNA_RNA_Converter_Project/README.md

  ```
 4. Run both the Example files, **Normal_Example.py** and **Searchbar_Example.py**.:

 5. Happy Coding!
-Feel free to use the functions in the nucleicfunctions script, and view the results below to make sure you did everything correctly :).
+Feel free to use the functions (not the decorators) in the nucleicfunctions script, and view the results below to make sure you did everything correctly :).

 ## **Normal_Example.py** Results:
 ```